+Retail stores throughout the United States are amongst some of the most frequently sued for ADA violations.
 For many retail store owners, these lawsuits appear unexpectedly.
-Currently, the ADA does not require people to give businesses prior notice of alleged ADA violation before filing a suit.
-These lawsuits are often unexpected, and almost always unwelcome.
+Currently, the ADA does not require people to give businesses prior notice of alleged ADA violations before filing a suit.
+These lawsuits are often unexpected and almost always unwelcome.

-Add that to the fact nearly 19% of Americans have some disability - that’s over 50 million potential customers - and your business could lose thousands of dollars every year by not being ADA compliant.
+Add that to the fact that there are nearly 42.5 million Americans who have disabilities (that’s about 13 percent of potential customers), and your business could lose thousands of dollars every year by not being ADA-compliant.

-To help ensure your business is ADA compliant, and not losing money because of problems with easily remediable solutions, we put together this retail ADA compliance primer.
+We put together this retail ADA compliance primer to help ensure your business is ADA-compliant and not losing money because of problems with easily remediable solutions.

 What is the ADA?

 The American with Disabilities Act of 1990 was enacted to guarantee that people with disabilities aren’t excluded from participating in everyday activities: eating out at a restaurant, going to a movie, or shopping at a grocery store.